Concerts Series

 Local and international artists perform in a series of three or four concerts each year.
 Concerts are generally held on Sunday afternoons, followed by a reception.
 Concerts are open to the public.

-This event is free and open to the public.
 All are welcome to attend!
-Registration is requested, using the link below:
+Suggested donation is $10.
+Registration is requested, using the form below.

 Fellowship Hall